Prague to Munich - 13 Best Ways to Travel in 2026

 The distance from Prague to Munich is just under 400 km.

-• Best way to travel from Prague to Munich
+• What is the best way to travel from Prague to Munich

 If you are short on time, the best way to travel from Prague to Munich is by bus or train.
 Both offer similar services, travel time, and prices.
 If you can spend the whole day on your trip, then Prague to Munich sightseeing transfer is the best way of traveling from one city to another.

-• Cheapest way to travel from Prague to Munich
+• What is the cheapest way to travel from Prague to Munich

 The cheapest way to travel from Prague to Munich is by bus; tickets start at €17.